bml1g12/benchmarking_multiprocessing_np_array_comms/README.md

 Timings are reported over 1000 frames as `time_for_all_frames` (seconds) +/- `stddev_for_all_frames` (seconds)  with this standard deviation calculatied over 3 repeats. `time_per_frame` is calculated as `time_for_all_frames`/1000 and the FPS is calculated as 1/`time_per_frame`.

+## Notes

+Note that this approach will not work when processes are set to "spawn" mode (i.e. on windows) as per discussion [here](https://github.com/bml1g12/benchmarking_multiprocessing_np_array_comms/issues/4).